 After all, the soapy aspect really was engaging.
 That love triangle between Ortega, Riker (back to his usual sleeve) and Kovacs (with new sleeve) promises to explore new elements that only this sci-fi universe can offer.

-Habemus hardcore Cyberpunk show.
-Hence my 4 star rating, because I want more in this Cyberpunk universe I really wanted to rate it 5 stars, but sometimes the soapy lovestory pulled it down for me.
+Habemus hardcore cyberpunk show.
+Hence my 4-star rating, because I want more in this cyberpunk series universe, I really wanted to rate it 5 stars, but sometimes the soapy love story pulled it down for me.